chrisruffalo/pintle/README.md

 The story of gudgeon (and, thus, pintle) starts back when my children were first starting to use devices that were connected to the real internet.
-There was also a need to translate certain domain names to specific IPs on a consistent basis like sending all google traffic from certain computers to the google safe-search IP.
+There was also a need to translate certain domain names to specific IPs on a consistent basis like sending all google search traffic from certain computers to the google safe-search IP.
 I also wanted a way to combine different blocking behavior with different devices.
 I also wanted to be able to block different types of advertisements based on different device characteristics.
 Then came the problem of IoT devices and separating that